-Our portable solar cell technology mimics the complete photosynthesis process by simultaneous uptake of solar energy and processing of carbon dioxide to produce oxygen, nutrients and different value added materials.
+Our bionic plant modules mimics the complete photosynthesis process by simultaneous uptake of solar energy and processing of carbon dioxide to produce oxygen, nutrients, and different value added materials.

 Our technology offers a state-of-the-art versatile and self-regenerative system for producing many of the necessary substances for human planetary exploration including nutrients, pharmaceutics, oxygen and wide range of tailored designed polymers, and value added chemicals.

 Because our technology mimics complete photosynthesis, we can also design different chemical reactions to produce other tailored designer biomass outputs, including pharmaceutics, probiotics, intravenous fluids by the expense of solar energy.

 Dr. Tara Karimi is the founder and CEO of Cemvita Factory.
 She has devoted her academic career to studying biological systems and applying the natural principles to create biologically-inspired technology.
 Dr. Karimi started her research in veterinary medicine, and from there ventured into biochemistry.
 The introduction to biochemistry was the onset of her journey into multidisciplinary science as she completed several projects in tissue engineering, genetic engineering, molecular and developmental biology, stem cell research, and regenerative medicine.
 As part of these endeavors she genetically programmed stem cells to differentiate to insulin producing cells as an alternative method for insulin injection for diabetes patients.
 She also programmed stem cells to generate pacemaker and purkinjie cells as an alternative for electronic pacemakers for treatment of arrhythmia.